 Mayo Clinic Health System – Chippewa Valley in Bloomer

 Heidi Keller and I joined the Mayo Clinic Diet support group in February 2013 at Mayo Clinic Health System – Chippewa Valley in Bloomer.
 With busy work schedules and family sport activities, it was hard to maintain healthy choices on the go.

 But the Mayo Clinic Diet encourages adding five healthy habits and breaking five unhealthy habits.
 It has inspired us both to keep physically active and sustain these changes.
 Heidi has made good eating habits fun for her family — swapping out unhealthy snacks for fresh fruits and veggies, packaging them in cute snack-sized bags to make it more fun to grab and go.

-Heidi also has included her family into her daily walking routine.
-This not only promotes increased physical activity but also a fun time to talk about their day.
-Heidi also competed in her first 5K race!
-Heidi has taught her family that by just making small changes, you can gain a mile to your life.
+Heidi has included her family into her daily walking routine.
+This not only promotes increased physical activity but also is a fun time to talk about their day.
+In addition, Heidi competed in her first 5K race.
+She has taught her family that by just making small changes, you can gain a mile to your life.
 She has such positive motivation.

 Heidi has taken charge of her well-being, adopting healthy eating habits, not only for herself but for her family.
 She has successfully managed to keep her weight loss for six months and still is practicing good choices.
 She is eating healthier, which creates a better self-image.
 She truly has been an inspiration to me.